-It used to be that athletes would be only great until they hit about 30 but in recent years, some athletes are pushing closer to 40 and are still very active and playing their sports at the highest level possible.
+It used to be that athletes would be only great until they hit about 30 but in recent years, some athletes are pushing closer to 40 and are still very active and playing their sports at the highest level possible, and people even bet on them using Bet9ja promotion code.
 What changed?
 Did we as humans become better over the last fifty years that now athletes are able to last longer?
 Well, no, not really.
 It is just that the science around understanding the human body has changed to adapt to the new challenges and provide athletes with a better way of working out and recovering.
 Here is how sports science helps athletes stay strong and healthy.

 Given that each sport is prone to a different set of injuries, sports science has adapted to study each sport independently to help athletes prevent future injuries, in general and for each specific athlete.
 Tennis players often get tennis elbow while boxers and other fighters might suffer from concussions.
 Helping already great athletes prevent future injuries keeps them at the professional level for a longer time, while also providing upcoming athletes with a better foundation to prevent any injuries, let alone previous ones.